-How Brexit will affect business travel, hauliers and coach operators
+How Brexit affects business travel, hauliers and coach operators

 The information you need to keep people and goods moving

-This is the latest advice on transport and travel between the UK and EU from January 1, 2021, by air, sea, road and rail.
+This is the latest advice on transport and travel between the UK and EU by air, sea, road and rail.

 There are individual guides on travelling for business for each EU member state.

-The Department for Transport is operating advice sites at some motorway services and truckstops where hauliers and HGV drivers can get advice on transporting goods to the EU after 1 January 2021.
+The Department for Transport is operating advice sites at some motorway services and truckstops where hauliers and HGV drivers can get free Covid tessts and Border-readiness checks before transporting goods to the EU.

 HM Revenue and Customs has issued guidance for ships’ masters or agents on reporting goods arriving at a UK port on a commercial vessel and on getting clearance to leave a UK port for commercial vessels while the Department for Transport has guidance on getting exemptions from maritime security notifications.]